Remarkable symmetries in the Milky Way disk's magnetic field: Summary

-The RM variations in a 20$\deg$ band from $b = + 10\deg$ to $-10\deg$ about $l$ = 0$\deg$ around the Galactic plane show new clear and sharp reversals at our 20$\deg$ smoothing resolution.
-This RM smoothing favors, on average, longer Galactic pathlengths.
-There is striking mirror symmetry about a reference direction 11$\pm 2\deg$ from $l~ =~0\deg$.
-This gives a precisely determined, $l$~=~79$\pm 2\deg$ mean magnetic field direction near the Sun $-$ similar, but more precisely determined than several earlier observations beginning with Simard-Normandin \& Kronberg's (1980) estimate of $l \sim 75\deg$.
-In a 3-D representation, this spiral tilt appears to apply over the entire $\simeq 1.5$ kpc $z-$height of the Milky Way disk, at least in our broad Galactic vicinity.
-Similarly, the clear Galactic magnetic symmetries we have presented(Fig. 2) appear to apply within the Galactic disk scale height of $\sim 1.5$ kpc -- a consensus of several analyses over the past 3 decades.
-The gradual ``softening'' of the RM($l$) patterns at $|b| \gtrsim 15\deg$ further suggests that these clear patterns are confined to within ~1 - 2 kpc of the Milky Way's disk.
-Other patterns emerge as the Galactic $z$ height increases.
+We have discussed new and striking underlying magnetic field patterns in the Galactic disc by suitably analysing an expanded and revised compilation of 2257 extragalactic RM's.
+The unprecedented clarity of our results comes from: (1) the increased numbers, and wide $\lambda ^{2}$ range used for RM's immediately around the Galactic plane, and (2): our chosen smoothing scale, corresponding to $z \sim$ 1kpc at a distance of 6 kpc, preferentially detects features on a spiral arm and inter-arm scale up to $\sim 8$ kpc from the Sun.
+Our analysis is thus sensitive to the {\it large scale} underlying magnetic geometry of the Galactic disc and favours longer Galactic pathlengths.

-The improved definition of RM reversal zones are of particular interest for the propagation of charged ultra-high energy cosmic ray nuclei (UHECR) through our Galaxy (The Pierre Auger Collaboration, 2007).
-Some of our field sign reversal boundaries may represent Galactic zones where incoming (extragalactic) UHECR's could be minimally deflected in the Galaxy's magnetic field.
-The large scale disk RM patterns described here are a key basis for defining the Galactic 3-D magnetic structure.
-In turn, this will be crucial for interpreting the observed patterns of UHECR arrivals as a function of energy, charge and direction.
-This work is in progress.
+The RM variations in a band from $b = + 10^\circ$ to $-10^\circ$ about $l$ = 0$^\circ$ around the Galactic plane show clear and sharp sign changes.
+There is striking mirror symmetry about a reference direction $l = -5.5^\circ$.
+This gives a precisely determined, $l$ = 84.5 $\pm 1^\circ$, (i.e. $l = 90 - 5.5^\circ$) mean magnetic field direction in the vicinity of the Sun $-$ more precisely determined than in earlier analyses.
+In a 3-D representation this inward spiral tilt occurs over the approximate $\sim 1.5$ kpc $z$-height of the Milky Way disc, at least in our broad Galactic vicinity.
+We clearly rule out a circular magnetic field pattern near our Galactic radius.
+The distinct ``softening'' of the RM($l$) patterns at $|b|$ $\gtrsim 15^\circ$ in Figure 5 indicates that these global patterns are confined to $z$-heights of ~1 - 2 kpc of the Milky Way's disc, and that other magnetic patterns emerge as we proceed further from the Galactic plane into the halo.